effekt-lang/effekt/examples/casestudies/inference.effekt.md

   val m = do sample(Gaussian(0.0, 3.0))
   val c = do sample(Gaussian(0.0, 2.0))
   observations.foreach {
-    case Point(x,y) => do observe(y, Gaussian((m * x + c), 1.0))
+    case Point(x, y) => do observe(y, Gaussian((m * x + c), 1.0))
   }
   return Point(m, c)
 }
 ```

 ### Robot Movements

-It is also possible to construct bigger examples on which we can apply the algorithms of this library.
+It is also possible to construct bigger examples on which we can apply these algorithms.
 In this example, the movements of a robot on a 2D-plane are observed.
 In the center of this plane, at the coordinates (0, 0), there is a radar station that can measure the distance to the robot at any point in time.
+We try to predict the state of the robot while taking into account the measurements.
-The current state of the robot, consisting of position and velocity.
+The current state of the robot consists of the position and velocity.

 ```
 record State(x: Double, y: Double, vx: Double, vy: Double)